ruianchor/ruianchor.github.io/personal.md

 ----

 *Go Ducks!
-Go Monkeys!
+Go Dolphins!
 And Go fishes!*
 <br>
 <br>
 Once traveled in Suzhou, China.
 Lots of memories there.